Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-Instructions-For-Windows.md

     `git clone --recursive https://github.com/obsproject/obs-studio.git`

-* To do a **fully automated** build, open a Powershell window, switch to the checkout directory then run one of the following commands:
+* To do a **fully automated** build, open a PowerShell window, switch to the checkout directory then run one of the following commands:

 ```
 # Download and set up dependencies, then build OBS for local host